This section showcases the results of the risk assessment methodology and analyses the results for each of the currencies considered.

 The BUSD contract launched in September 2019 has a small number of transactions, many transactions are likely to happen off-chain on the Binance exchange.
 However, Aave has performed a thorough verification of the smart contract that appears identical to the PAX smart contract launched in September 2018 with nearly a million transactions.
 Still, since the smart contract is so recent, BUSD cannot be used as collateral at present time.

 BUSD Counterparty Risk: B-

-BUSD is backed by real USD so it is centralized with a centralization risk factor at D+ disqualifying it as a collateral.
+BUSD is backed by real USD so it is centralised with a centralisation risk factor at D+ disqualifying it as a collateral.
 The administrative features are explicit with Paxos as custodian and issuer.
 A monthly audit attests to the consistency of the USD bank reserves versus the on-chain supply of USD.
 Finally, BUSD is compliant and has been approved by the New York State Department of Financial Services (NYDFS).

-BUSD Market Risk: B
+BUSD Market Risk: B+